kl63/theoforge-admin-dashboard/src/content/services/workforce-training.md

 Key training areas include:

 *   **AI Fundamentals for Business:** Understanding core AI concepts, opportunities, and ethical considerations.
+*   **Engineering-Specific AI Integration:** Specialized training for development teams on prompt engineering, AI-assisted coding, and integrating AI into development workflows to boost productivity and focus on higher-value work.
 *   **Role-Specific AI Tooling:** Hands-on training with relevant AI applications for different departments (e.g., marketing, operations, development).
 *   **Prompt Engineering & Effective Interaction:** Learning how to communicate effectively with large language models and generative AI.
 *   **Managing AI Projects:** Equipping managers with the knowledge to oversee AI initiatives.
+*   **Technical Debt Reduction Techniques:** Training engineering teams to identify opportunities for AI-assisted refactoring and modernization.

-We offer customized workshops, online modules, and train-the-trainer programs to ensure your team is confident and competent in utilizing AI.
+We offer customized workshops, online modules, and train-the-trainer programs to ensure your team is confident and competent in utilizing AI as a force multiplier rather than viewing it as a replacement threat.